Teemamin/online_cookbook/README.md

 In the future release ideas:
 1. A proper authentication system
 2. Create personalized user page
-3. put the system in place that will allow users to add each other like social media
+3. Put a system in place that will allow users to connect to each other like social media
 4. User chat system
 5. Allow comments,review and ratings on recipe posts
 6. Allow users to share their tested recipe pictures and experiences to create a supporting community for foodies